 $70a6 for 60Hz TOD clock and 1022727.14 CPU/CIA clock

 $3251 for 50Hz TOD clock and 985248.444 CPU/CIA clock

 $20c0 for 50Hz TOD clock and 1022727.14 CPU/CIA clock

 which correspond to the four possible C64 hardware setup combinations.
 Comparing to $51, which falls more or less in the middle, gives us the expected answer.
 If the HI byte of the timer has value higher than $51 we have 60Hz supplied to the TOD pin.
 If OTOH it has lower value, we have 50Hz supplied.

 Please also note that we use CIA #2 and not CIA #1.
-CIA #2 is chosen because changing the timer values there does not affect regular IRQ timings.
-Moreover, KERNAL re-initialises those timers whenever it wants to use them.
-This saves as a few bytes, which would otherwise be needed to save and restore timer registers' original values.
-Last and least we do not disable NMIs as it is assumed that checking/setting the params will be done as part of application initialisation, before setting up IRQ/NMI handlers.
+CIA #2 is chosen because it timers are by default not used by the system.
+Moreover KERNAL initialises those timers according to its needs, whenever it wants to use them.
+This saves us a few bytes, which would otherwise be needed to preserve original settings.
+Last and least we do not disable NMIs as it is assumed that checking/setting the params will be done as part of application initialisation, before any IRQ/NMI handlers are set.

 I mentioned before that this routine can serve also another purpose and give us potentially even more savings.
 Yes, with addition of only a few bytes: